mbogonko/Predicting-Recipe-Rating/README.md

 **Significance Level:** 0.05

+We ran another permutation test by shuffling the missingness of rating for 500 times to collect 500 simulating mean differences in the two distributions as described in the test statistic.

 <iframe
-  src="assets/empirical_diff_prescale.html"
+  src="assets/minutes.html"
   width="800"
   height="600"
   frameborder="0"
 ></iframe>

-Due to the outliers in cooking time, it is difficult to identify the shapes of the two distributions, so we update the scale to take a closer look.

-<iframe
-  src="assets/distr_rating_minutes.html"
-  width="800"
-  height="600"
-  frameborder="0"
-></iframe>

-We ran another permutation test by shuffling the missingness of rating for 1000 times to collect 1000 simulating mean differences in the two distributions as described in the test statistic.

-<iframe
-  src="assets/empirical_diff_minutes.html"
-  width="800"
-  height="600"
-  frameborder="0"
-></iframe>

-The **observed statistic** of **51.4524** is indicated by the red vertical line on the graph.
-Since the **p-value** that we found **(0.123)** is > 0.05 which is the significance level that we set, we **fail to reject the null hypothesis**.
+The **observed statistic** of **51.45** is indicated by the red vertical line on the graph.
+Since the **p-value** that we found **(0.116)** is > 0.05 which is the significance level that we set, we **fail to reject the null hypothesis**.
 The missingness of rating does not depend on the cooking time in minutes of the recipe.

 ## Hypothesis Testing